-The second quantity we use to test conformal invariance is the probability of passing right of a point $P$ in the domain.
-If we take a conformal map $\phi$ from our domain to the upper half plane which sends $z$ to $0$ and $w$ to $\infty$, then this probability only depends on the polar angle $\theta$ of $\phi(P)$.
+The second test of conformal invariance uses the probability of passing right of a point $p$ in the domain.
+If we take a conformal map $\phi$ from our domain to the upper half plane which sends $z$ to $0$ and $w$ to $\infty$, then this probability only depends on the polar angle $\theta$ of $\phi(p)$.
 Rather than compute this probability for a single point, we compute it for a sequence of points along a line segment in the domain.
 We parameterize the line segment by $\theta$, and look at the probability of passing right of the points on the line as a function of $\theta$.
 We will refer to this function as the ``pass right function.''
-If the model is conformally invariant then the pass right function should be the same for all domains, all choices of $z,w$ and all choices of the line in the domain.
+If the model is conformally invariant then the pass right function will be the same for all domains, all choices of $z,w$ and all choices of the line in the domain.
 Note that the image of the line under the conformal map is usually not a semi-circle in the half-plane, but this does not matter since the probability of passing right of a point in the upper half plane only depends on the polar angle, not on the radius.
-The line segments we use are all horizontal.
+The line segments we use for our different choices of domains and starting points are all horizontal or vertical.
+For Sa, Sb, Ta, Tb, Ha, Hb, and Da, the line segment is horizontal.
+For Tc, Td and Hc it is vertical.
 The position of the line segment is parameterized by $t$.
-The position is linear in $t$ with $t=0$ corresponding to the line segment passing through the starting point and $t=1$ to the line segment passing through the terminal point.
+The position is linear in $t$ with $t=0$ corresponding to the line segment passing through the point where the explorer starts and $t=1$ to the line segment passing through the termination point.